phyiction/phyiction.github.io/content/project/assess_app/index.md

 +++

 # Background
-While being a part of [Engage JXN](https://www.wewillgo.org/engage-jxn) I took two assessments to better understand how I operate.
-I developed this static web app to allow me to take the assessments multiple times without having to manually compute the results.
+While being a part of Engage JXN at [We Will Go](https://www.wewillgo.org/) between August 2022 and May 2023 I took two assessments to better understand how I operate.
+I developed this static web app to allow users to take the assessments multiple times without having to manually compute the results.

 # Design Decisions
 The results of the assessment are stored in the web browser you used to take it.